marekzajac97/bf2-blender/docs/README.md

 Bare in mind that to export properly, each vertex must have at most two weights (be assigned to a maximum of two vertex groups), and all those weights have to be normalized (add-up to one).
 You can limit the number of vertex weights in `Weight Paint Mode` using [Weights -> Limit Total](https://docs.blender.org/manual/en/latest/sculpt_paint/weight_paint/editing.html#limit-total) option (make sure it is set to 2).
 You can normalize weights using [Weights -> Normalize All](https://docs.blender.org/manual/en/latest/sculpt_paint/weight_paint/editing.html#normalize-all) option.
 Also, make sure that `Auto Normalize` is enabled in [Weight Paint Tools Settings](https://docs.blender.org/manual/en/latest/sculpt_paint/weight_paint/tool_settings/options.html) when skinning in `Weight Paint Mode`.

 ## Overgrowth LOD Generation
 The add-on also ships with the OG LOD generation tool which can create a low quality OG mesh variant from the base mesh.
 The tool can be found under `Object` -> `BF2` submenu and its usage is quite straightforward.
-NOTE: You need to have the base OG imported as `ObjectTempalte (.con)`, not as `StaticMesh (.staticmesh)` for it to work.
+NOTE: You need to have the base OG imported as `ObjectTemplate (.con)`, not as `StaticMesh (.staticmesh)` for it to work.

 # Lightmapping
 This is a short guide on how to bake lightmaps using Blender Cycles rendering engine.
 Given my lack of knowledge in this area the feature is still in experimental state and largely untested.
 You may require some manual tinkering to get decent results.
-The lightmapping tools are accessible from the [Sidebar](https://docs.blender.org/manual/en/latest/interface/window_system/regions.html#sidebar), BF2 section.
+The lightmapping tools are accessible from the [Sidebar](https://docs.blender.org/manual/en/latest/interface/window_system/regions.html#sidebar) (`BF2` tab).
 ## Setting up the scene
 The first (optional) step is to prepare a configuration file.
 This defines how to load and post-process assets for lightmapping, but most importantly it contains the list of objects that should emit light.
 Click on the `+` icon to create a new config template and follow the descriptions of fields provided in comments, add what you need and remember to save it afterwards!
 When your config file is ready, make sure that your map files are unpacked and proceed with importing them using the `Load level` button, be patient as it may take a few minutes.
 If loading succeeds, you should see these four collections being created:
-- **StaticObjects**: contains all the objects that should to receive lightmaps
+- **StaticObjects**: contains all the objects that should receive lightmaps
 - **StaticObjects_SkipLightmaps**: contains all the objects that aren't StaticMeshes or have `GeometryTemplate.dontGenerateLightmaps 1`
 - **Lights**: contains all the point lights as well as the *Sun*
 - **Heightmaps**: contains just the primary heightmap.
 The heightmap will have a modifier applied which flattens all the vertices below the water level so that terrain shadows are casted on the water surface.